 Child & Youth Anxiety

-In older children, the pressures of school, relationships (friends, family, and romantic interests), self-imposed high standards, other pursuits such as sports, arts, hobbies, volunteering, and if they’re older – employment – can be very challenging and may lead to issues coping with anxiety.
+In older children, the pressures of school, relationships (friends, family, and romantic interests), self-imposed high standards, other pursuits such as sports, arts, hobbies, volunteering – and if they are older, employment – can be very challenging and may lead to issues coping with anxiety.

-SIGNS & SYMPTOMS of anxiety in children & youth
+Symptoms & signs of anxiety in children and youth

 Children and youth may experience anxiety differently but there are some common things to watch for: